 Beyond these three new links the existing section of path (shwon in ochre) between the southern end of the EastLink path, along the Patterson River and leading to the proposed Frankston Bypass path should be sealed as the numbers of users has exploded since the EastLink path has been completed and will only grow if the Frankston Bypass path is built.

 Later in the report they go on to say...

 As part of the Frankston Bypass project, locations of shared-use paths and pedestrian bridges have been identified and these are shown in Figure 5.1.
 Shared-use paths will be three metres wide and consist of paved pathways that generally follow the existing surface with connections to existing paths."

 We believe that this path is a great opportunity to connect the peninsula to the Metroploitan Train Network and should be seen in this context.
 As such the path should connect to path network on the peninsula or at a minimum get riders to a solid destination.
 The most logical place to aim for is back to the coast at either Safety Beach or Dromana.
 Any further north would still present problems of steep gradient.

 We urge you to submit your thoughts

 Note, submissions must include the name and postal address of the submitter.
 Anonymous submissions will not be considered.
-Copies of all submissions received will be forwarded to the Department of Planning and Community Development and SEITA.
+Copies of all submissions received will be forwarded to the Department of Transport, Planning and Local Infrastructure and SEITA.

 All public submitters who wish to present to the independent planning panel should request to do so by 28 January 2009.